janko/sequel-activerecord_connection/README.md

 and want the database connection to be shared.

 Note that this is a best-effort implementation, so some discrepancies are still possible.
-That being said, this implementation passes [Rodauth]'s test suite (for all adapters), which has fairly advanced Sequel usage.
+That being said, this implementation passes Rodauth's test suite (for all adapters), which has some fairly advanced Sequel usage.

 ## Installation